jhillman/node-db-migrate/README.md

 You can also place it as a query string parameter into DATABASE_URL variable, as https://github.com/pwnall/node-parse-database-url allows passing them into config:

-    $ DATABASE_URL="mysql://DB_USER:DB_PASS@localhost/database-name?multipleStatements=true" db-migrate up
+    $ DATABASE_URL="mysql://DB_USER:DB_PASS@localhost/database-name?multipleStatements=true" pg-db-migrate up

 ## Running Migrations

 When first running the migrations, all will be executed in sequence.
 A table named `migrations` will also be created in your database to track which migrations have been applied.

-      $ db-migrate up
+      $ pg-db-migrate up
       [INFO] Processed migration 20111219120000-add-pets
       [INFO] Processed migration 20111219120005-add-owners
       [INFO] Done

 Subsequent attempts to run these migrations will result in the following output

-      $ db-migrate up
+      $ pg-db-migrate up
       [INFO] No migrations to run
       [INFO] Done

-If we were to create another migration using `db-migrate create`, and then execute migrations again, we would execute only those not previously executed:
+If we were to create another migration using `pg-db-migrate create`, and then execute migrations again, we would execute only those not previously executed:

-      $ db-migrate up
+      $ pg-db-migrate up
       [INFO] Processed migration 20111220120210-add-kennels
       [INFO] Done

 You can also run migrations incrementally by specifying a date substring.
 The example below will run all migrations created on or before December 19, 2011:

-      $ db-migrate up 20111219
+      $ pg-db-migrate up 20111219
       [INFO] Processed migration 20111219120000-add-pets
       [INFO] Processed migration 20111219120005-add-owners
       [INFO] Done

 You can also run a specific number of migrations with the -c option:

-      $ db-migrate up -c 1
+      $ pg-db-migrate up -c 1
       [INFO] Processed migration 20111219120000-add-pets
       [INFO] Done